Riverscapes/gcd/docs/example-data-sets.md

 weight: 3
 ---

-These are example datasets that are used in the [tutorials]({{ site.baseurl }}/Tutorials) and [command reference]({{ site.baseurl }}/Help) examples.
+These example datasets are used in the [tutorials]({{ site.baseurl }}/Tutorials) and [command reference]({{ site.baseurl }}/Help) examples.
 Although all of the current examples here are fluvial, the principles and techniques can be applied to a broad range of physiographic settings and situations.
-The fluvial datasets are organized by river and then reach.

 <div class="row">
     <div class="columns medium-4 small-12">